-Framework Document on Vehicle Whole-Life Compliance

-Submitted by the Co-Chairs of the Informal Working Group on Periodical Technical Inspection
+Framework Document on Vehicle Whole-Life Compliance submitted by the Co-Chairs of the Informal Working Group on Periodical Technical Inspection

 The text reproduced below was prepared by the Informal Working Group on Periodical Technical Inspection and presented to the World Forum for Harmonization of Vehicle Regulations (WP.29) at its 187th session on the basis of an informal document (WP.29-187-22).
 WP.29 requested the secretariat to distribute the document with an official symbol for this session (ECE/TRANS/WP.29/1166, para.
 165-166).
+The document below contains proposals to correct original ECE/TRANS/WP.29/2022/145 in accordance with notes highlighted by CLEPA, OICA and other organisations.
+The proposals are deemed in bold or strikethrough text.